-This academy gives the paraeducator knowledge and skill in instructional methods that support students who have challenging behaviors in inclusive classrooms, resource rooms, self-contained classrooms, domestic settings, and in the community.
+This academy gives the paraeducator knowledge and skills in instructional methods that support students who have challenging behaviors in inclusive classrooms, resource rooms, self-contained classrooms, domestic settings, and in the community.
 These modules focus on the interactions that paraeducators have with students whose behaviors are challenging and on the role they play in assisting the professional members of their team with behavior challenges.

-Module A. Teaching Rules and Expectations (6 hours)
+Module A: Teaching Rules and Expectations

-- 1) Explain how to establish rules, routines, and procedures for students. - 2) Demonstrate how to teach rules, routines, and procedures for students.
+- 1) Explain how to establish rules, routines, and procedures for students. - 2) Demonstrate how to teach rules, routines, and procedures to students.

-Module B. Understanding Behavior (3 hours)
+Module B: Understanding Behavior

-- 1) Define behavior. - 2) Identify the motivations behind behavior. - 3) Demonstrate how to teach and reinforce desired behavior.
+- 1) Define behavior. - 3) Define Social Thinking and Executive Function. - 4) Identify the motivations behind behavior.

-Module C. Behavior Management Strategies (6 hours)
+Module C: Behavior Management Strategies

-- 1) Explain how to manage your own behavior. - 2) Demonstrate how to use a variety of management techniques. - 3) Explain how to establish positive and proactive behavior supports. - 4) Explain how and when to use natural and logical consequences. - 5) Explain how and when to use reinforcements and motivational strategies. - 6) Identify the role of the paraeducator in behavior support.
+- 1) Explain how to manage your own behavior. - 2) Explain how to establish positive and proactive behavior supports. - 3) Demonstrate how to use a variety of management techniques. - 4) Explain how and when to use reinforcement. - 5) Explain how and when to use natural and logical consequences.

 VIII.
-INSTRUCTIONAL TECHNOLOGY ACADEMY
+INSTRUCTIONAL AND ASSISTIVE TECHNOLOGY ACADEMY